SpencerXavier/Wildfire_project/README.md

 End goal : do the training and inference  on nano to detect the smoke and notify the firefighter

-PATH1 : Digits
+PATH1 : Digits (make step by step tutorial)
 - We use digits to do the training and test the inference on digits (30secs)
-1. we put the Dataset from drone and we can distinguishh the sky and lrerrin 2.now we are trying feed the smoke data and label it to train and let it detect smoke 3.use the smoke data provided by researcher
+1. we put the Dataset from drone and we can distinguishh the sky and lrerrin 2.now we are trying feed the smoke data and label it to train and let it detect smoke 3.use the smoke data provided by researcher (solve label problem automatically,modify the layer text,come up with different scence for smoke)
 4.run on live camera

 - run the model on jestoon nano(edge device) to do inference(2 mins)